MegaBitmap/UDPBD-for-XEBP/README.md

 10. Run `GUI.py` from the included `List Builder` folder, and select *MX4SIO* under *Drive Type*.
 11. Click the *Choose Directory* button under *XEBPLUS Location* and navigate to the root of the USB drive containing your XEB+ install.
 12. Click the *Choose Directory* button under *Games Location* and navigate to the root of your SD card.
+13. Click the *Create VMCs* checkbox if you wish to use virtual memory cards.
-13. Click *Build List* and wait for the process to complete.
+14. Click *Build List* and wait for the process to complete.
-14. Eject both drives from the computer.
+15. Eject both drives from the computer.
 Insert the SD card into an MX4SIO adapter and connect it to memory card slot 2 on the PlayStation 2.
 Plug the USB drive into either of the front USB ports.
-15. Launch XEB+ on the PS2, and use *neutrino Launcher (MX4SIO)* to load games from the SD card.
+16. Launch XEB+ on the PS2, and use *neutrino Launcher (MX4SIO)* to load games from the SD card.

-Repeat steps 9-13 to add or remove games on the SD card.
+Repeat steps 9-14 to add or remove games on the SD card.

 ### USB